Japanese destroyer Kishinami: Design and description

 The Yūgumo class was a repeat of the preceding Kagerō class with minor improvements that increased their anti-aircraft capabilities.
 Their crew numbered 228 officers and enlisted men.
 The ships measured 119.17 m overall, with a beam of 10.8 m and a draft of 3.76 m.
 They displaced 2110 t at standard load and 2560 t at deep load.
 The ships had two Kampon geared steam turbines, each driving one propeller shaft, using steam provided by three Kampon water-tube boilers.
 The turbines were rated at a total of 52000 shp for a designed speed of 35 kn.

 The main armament of the Yūgumo class consisted of six Type 3 127 mm guns in three twin-gun turrets, one superfiring pair aft and one turret forward of the superstructure.
 The guns were able to elevate up to 75° to increase their ability against aircraft, but their slow rate of fire, slow traversing speed, and the lack of any sort of high-angle fire-control system meant that they were virtually useless as anti-aircraft guns.
 They were built with four Type 96 25 mm anti-aircraft guns in two twin-gun mounts, but more of these guns were added over the course of the war.
 The ships were also armed with eight 610 mm torpedo tubes in a two quadruple traversing mounts; one reload was carried for each tube.
 Their anti-submarine weapons comprised two depth charge throwers for which 36 depth charges were carried.

 Construction and career

-Kishinami assisted in sinking the submarine USS Trout on 29 February 1944.
-At the Battle of the Philippine Sea, she was assigned to the Van Force.
+Kishinami assisted in sinking the submarine USS Trout on 29 February 1944, with the loss of all 81 hands at the position 22°40′N 131°45′E. At the Battle of the Philippine Sea, she was assigned to the Van Force.
 In the Battle of Leyte Gulf the ship was assigned to the 1st Diversion Attack Force.
 She rescued survivors of the sinking cruiser Atago, including Vice Admiral Takeo Kurita.
 The destroyer suffered minor damage from near misses and strafing on 24–25 October.
 She ran aground on a reef on 28 October off Brunei, her top speed was reduced to 12 kn.
 The ship was repaired at Singapore in mid-November.